-As a published author, a seasoned editor and experienced creative writing teacher, Mina offers a myriad of teaching possibilities for children (eight years and older), teens and adults alike, varying from two-hour workshops and daylong intensives to eight to ten session courses.
+As a published author, a seasoned editor and an experienced creative writing teacher, Mina offers a myriad of teaching possibilities for writers and illustrators, varying from one-hour webinars to two-hour workshops to daylong intensives to eight to ten session courses.
 She has special programs for young writers, schools and even for birthday parties and other special occasions.

 All workshops and courses are available in English and Dutch.

 A SELECTION OF WORKSHOPS, MASTER CLASSES AND WEBINARS:

 - Fictionalize Your Memories – a three-hour workshop.
 Letting readers experience your story as if they are walking in the shoes of the protagonist is one of the writer’s most challenging tasks.
 It requires you to pen the protagonist’s emotions down believable, heartfelt and true.
 An excellent way to accomplish such evocative writing is by bringing your own memories to a story.
 But when you do that, often the urge to stay close to the truth gets in the way.
 This workshop explores ways to create a healthy distance between the writer and her/his memories and how to use your own experiences and memories without getting caught in the ‘that’s not how it happened’ snare.

 “I was amazed by the results of Mina’s teaching and method!
 In the first exercise, I felt that I wrote from my head, struggling to visualize the scene and activate the senses.
 By the second exercise, I had entered a flow that poured out of me from a place of full-body connection and multi-layered emotion and nuance.
 Mina is a master of creative alchemy!” – Ann Caviness

 - Aristotle’s Cat – a three-hour workshop.
 You have been working on your project for months, years even.
 Your characters shine and sparkle.
 Your voice is strong.
-Your writing is tweaked and polished to a brilliance.
+Your writing is tweaked and polished to brilliance.
 Yet, when you read through your project, you feel something’s amiss.
 And then fear creeps up your spine when you realize what’s wrong: you lost your plot!